dilettant/thepublicoffice/wiki/workflow-related.md

 * Linnked files and embedded assets should be hosted in an external dropbox account and linked directly
 	* If the browsers can handel the type of file, leave it as is
     * If the browser cannot handle the file type (i.e. spreadsheets etc)
+* look into some javascript plugin to replace audio and video links with embeds